avpnusr/torprivoxy/README.md

 Container is built for amd64, arm and arm64.

 Kudos to [rdsubhas](https://hub.docker.com/r/rdsubhas/tor-privoxy-alpine).
-I used the tini and run based startup for services from his container.
+I used the tini and run based startup-scripts for services from his container.

 Versions in the latest image
 -----